stuckinsnow/stuckinsnow/README.md

 ### Currently

-* Learning Python, Go and Lua.
+* Very slowly learning Python, Go and Lua.
 * Building a community website for postgraduates at devpad.net.
 * Studying a bachelor's in computer science.